 From the Apps tab, click on the plus sign icon (“+”).
 At the Add Apps screen, choose the app added earlier and then authenticate if needed, ultimately selecting the app.
 The app is then uploaded and displayed in the list.
 Click Add to add to the selected group.
 Then, click on Done.
 Then click on Save… and an App Installation dialog will appear on the iOS device you’re pushing the app to.
 At the App Installation screen on the iPad, click on the Install button (unless you’re using Device-based VPP) and the app will instantly be copied to the last screen of apps on the device.
 Tap on the app to open it and verify it works.
 Assuming it does open then it’s safe to assume that you’ve run the App Store app logged in as a user who happens to own the app.

 You can sign out of the App Store and the app will still open.
 However, you won’t be able to update the app as can be seen here.

 Note: If you push an app to a device and the user taps on the app and the screen goes black then make sure the app is owned by the AppleID signed into the device.
 If it is, have the user open App Store and update any other app and see if the app then opens.

+Finally, let’s wipe a device.
+From the Profile Manager web interface, click on a device and then from the cog wheel icon at the bottom of the screen, select wipe.
 At the Wipe screen, click on the device and then click Wipe.
 When prompted, click on the Wipe button again, entering a passcode to be used to unlock the device if possible.
 The iPad then says Resetting iPad and just like that, the technical walkthrough is over.